thisissoon/API-Specification/README.md

-It sometimes will not make sense to include all of a resources relations, you can provide a link off to these other relations using the `HATEOAS` standard which we will come too later when we define our JSON structure.
+It sometimes will not make sense to include all of a resources relations, you can provide a link off to these other relations using the `HATEOAS` standard which we will come too later when we define our data structure.

 ### Actions that don't fit the mould